 Installation

 In order to be installed, TOSCA requires a working C/C++ compiler, PETSc (version 3.14.x, 3.15.x), Open MPI (version 4.0.x, 4.1.x), HDF5 and HYPRE (needed by PETSs in order to build some of the matrix solvers we use).
 TOSCA has been tested with the above version combinations, it could work with other combinations or versions but it has not been tested (especially older versions).
-We recommend the following versions of the above libraries:
+The present guide also shows how to get these dependencies in the easiest way.
+First, the following versions are recommended:

 gcc : 9.2.0 (https://gcc.gnu.org/).